Citrus × (hybrid)

 What Is It?

-A fairly large citrus hybrid between a frua mandarin and a sweet pomelo (hence ‘mandelo’).
+A fairly large citrus fruit resulting from the hybridization of a frua mandarin and a sweet pomelo (hence ‘mandelo’).
 Despite the common name ‘cocktail grapefruit,’ it is not actually a true grapefruit.

 Sweet, mildly sour (subacid)